I am in disbelief… how can the new year be here already? Christmas over and now, New Years… it doesn’t seem possible.

 Even though I don’t “do it up” on New Year’s Eve, I still like to add my style to the simple festivities that are planned.
 I came up with a way I can use the items to add some of my own style to the festive, yet quiet evening at home.

-Since the night is all about toasting in 2017, I thought I would cover the center of a large silver tray that I found at a thrift store a few years ago for $4 with the black and white fabric.
+Since the night is all about toasting in the new year, I thought I would cover the center of a large silver tray that I found at a thrift store a few years ago for $4 with the black and white fabric.
 The tray is worn in the center, so making the tray liner, covers the imperfection.

 How To Make a Fabric Covered Tray Liner